Bind-Forward/network-explorer/README.md

 ### What is [Network Explorer](http://network-explorer.s3-website-ap-southeast-1.amazonaws.com/)?

-It is a graph visualization tool built with React, Graphin and D3.
+It is a graph visualization tool built with React, Graphin, D3, and Ant Design.
 [Graphin](https://github.com/antvis/Graphin) is based on G6 and React and offers graph analysis ability out of the box.

 Network Explorer's purpose is to help users style and render graphs easily without code through a UI by importing a dataset or connecting to a database.